Manipulating and Measuring Model Interpretability: Experiment 1: Predicting Apartment Selling Prices

-H1. \textbf{Simulation.} We defined a participant's simulation error to be $\lvert{m - u_m}\rvert$, the absolute deviation between the model's prediction $m$ and the participant's guess for that prediction $u_m$.
-Figure~\ref{fig:exp1_simulation_error} shows the simulation error in the testing phase.
-Participants in the \abr{clear-2} condition had lower simulation error, on average, than participants in the other conditions ($t(994)=-12.06$, $p < 0.001$).
-This indicates that, as hypothesized, participants who saw a clear model with a small number of features were better able to predict what the model would predict.
+H1. \textbf{Simulation.} We defined each participant's simulation error for each apartment to be $\lvert{m - u_m}\rvert$---i.e., the absolute difference between the model's prediction of the apartment's selling price $m$ and the participant's guess for the model's prediction $u_m$.
+Figure~\ref{fig:exp1_simulation_error} contains density plots for participants' mean simulation errors.
+Participants assigned to the condition involving the clear, two-feature model had, on average, lower simulation errors compared to participants assigned to the other primary experimental conditions ($t\left(994\right)=-12.06$, $p < 0.001$).
+This means that, as hypothesized, participants could better simulate the predictions of the clear, two-feature model.

-H2. \textbf{Deviation.} We quantified a participant's deviation from the model as $\lvert{m - u_a}\rvert$, the absolute difference between the model's prediction $m$ and the participant's prediction of the apartment's price $u_a$.
-Smaller values indicate that participants follow the model's predictions more closely.
-Figure~\ref{fig:exp1_dev_from_model} shows that contrary to our second hypothesis, we found no significant difference in participants' deviation from the model between \abr{clear-2} and \abr{bb-8} ($t(994)=0.67$, $p = 0.5$).\looseness=-1
+H2. \textbf{Deviation.} We defined each participant's deviation from the model's prediction of each apartment's selling price to be $\lvert{m - u_a}\rvert$---i.e., the absolute difference between the model's prediction of the apartment's selling price $m$ and the participant's own prediction of the apartment's selling price $u_a$.
+Figure~\ref{fig:exp1_dev_from_model} shows that contrary to our second hypothesis, we did not find a significant difference in the extent to which participants followed the predictions of the clear, two-feature model when it was beneficial for them to do so compared to the predictions of the black-box, eight-feature model ($t\left(994\right)=0.67$, $p = 0.5$).